stelligent/amm_jenkins_cookbooks/README.md

 questions?
 ====
 If you have any issues, feel free to open an issue or make a pull request.
-Alternatively, you can reach out on twitter: @jonathansywulak

 :books: